wzpabc/autogen/README.md

 `chmod 755 ./install.sh`

-### first change the db connection in install.sh and application.properties to piont to you mysql database
+### first change the db connections

+change in install.sh and application.properties to piont to you mysql database

 * install.sh
 ![Image text](images/snapshot5.png)
 * application.properties
 ![Image text](images/snapshot6.png)

+#### testing

-#### testing sql below in your database, pick up the one works ,to make sure ./src/main/resources/sql/mysql_config_controller.sql is correct
+sql below in your database, pick up the one works ,to make sure ./src/main/resources/sql/mysql_config_controller.sql is correct

+* for mariadb and mysql
 ```mysql
 ---Server version: 5.5.60-MariaDB MariaDB Server /mysql